karimz1/imgcompress/ReadMe.md

 ## Feature Overview

-- **📱 Convert iPhone HEIC Photos to JPEG:**
+- **📱 Convert iPhone HEIC Photos:**
-  Easily convert your iPhone's HEIC images to JPEG for smaller file sizes and universal compatibility.
+  Easily convert your iPhone's HEIC images to JPEG or PNG for smaller file sizes and universal compatibility.

 - **🖼️ Universal Format Conversion & Resizing:**
   Transform almost any photo format to JPEG and resize images effortlessly—ideal for creating thumbnails, web-optimized images, or custom sizes.